Moveworks

-Moveworks is an American artificial intelligence (AI) company headquartered in Mountain View, California.
+Moveworks is an Indian artificial intelligence (AI) company headquartered in Mountain View, California.
 The company develops an AI platform, designed for large enterprises, that uses natural language understanding (NLU), probabilistic machine learning, and automation to resolve workplace requests.

 Moveworks’ customers include Autodesk, Broadcom, and other firms.
 Employees converse with the Moveworks chatbot to submit their requests, which Moveworks analyzes and then resolves via integrations with other software applications.
 Moveworks is available in business communication tools such as Slack and Microsoft Teams, as well as through online platforms such as ServiceNow and SharePoint.

 As of its Series C financing round in June 2021, Moveworks is valued at $2.1 billion and has raised $315 million in total funding.
 The company’s investors include Tiger Global, Alkeon Capital, and other firms.

+In 2025, ServiceNow agreed to acquire the company for $2.9 billion.

 History

 Moveworks was founded in 2016 by Bhavin Shah (CEO), Vaibhav Nivargi (CTO), Varun Singh (Vice President of Product), and Jiang Chen (Vice President of Machine Learning).

-Prior to Moveworks, Shah had served as CEO of startup and iOS app Refresh.io, which was acquired by LinkedIn; Nivargi had founded ClearStory Data, a big data and analytics company; and Singh was a product management leader at Facebook, where his work focused on machine learning and chatbots.
-Chen had spent nearly six years on a natural language processing (NLP) research team at Google, whose search engine was considerably more sophisticated than the enterprise search systems that most companies employed at the time.

 The founders recognized the potential of an AI-powered chatbot to resolve a significant portion of employees’ support issues, without involvement from a corporate help desk.
 This model would enable self-service for employees with common requests or questions.

 After working with a group of lighthouse customers to automate IT support use cases, Moveworks came out of "stealth mode" in April 2019, following a $30 million Series A investment from Lightspeed Venture Partners and Bain Capital.
 The company raised a $75 million Series B round in November 2019 and a $200 million Series C round in June 2021.

 Moveworks initially solved employees’ IT support issues.
 In March 2021, the company expanded its Employee Service Platform to address issues concerning other lines of business, including HR, finance, and facilities.
 Moveworks also released an internal communications solution that allows company leaders to send interactive messages to employees.